aspose-total/Aspose.Total-Products/total/en/python-net/conversion/sxc-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a SXC to OTT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including SXC and OTT files.
+<h2>Why to Convert SXC to OTT</h2>

+The SXC file format is a spreadsheet format used by the OpenOffice Calc application.
+It is a popular format for storing and sharing data, but it is not compatible with Microsoft Word.
+To make the data accessible in Word, it must be converted to the OTT format, which is the native format for Microsoft Word.

+<h2>How Aspose.Total Helps for SXC to OTT Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert SXC file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process from SXC to OTT.
+It is a two-step process.
+Firstly, the Aspose.Cells for Python via .NET API is used to convert the SXC file to HTML.
+Then, the Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+This process is simple and efficient, and it can be easily integrated into any existing Python application.

 {{% /blocks/products/pf/feature-page-summary %}}